ampproject/amphtml/extensions/amp-form/amp-form.md

 ##### action

 Specifies a server endpoint to handle the form input.
-The value must be an `https` URL and must not be a link to a CDN.
+The value must be an `https` URL (absolute or relative) and must not be a link to a CDN.

 This attribute is required for `method=GET`.
 For `method=POST`, the `action` attribute is invalid, use `action-xhr` instead.